Class act (performance)

-A class act is a performance or personal trait or behavior that is distinctive and of high quality.
-As a noun phrase, it is typically used to refer to a single person, a team – such as a performing artists working together – or an organization.
+A class act is a performance, personal trait or behavior that is distinctive and of high quality.
+As a noun phrase, it is typically used to refer to a single person, a team (such as performing artists working together) or an organization.

 Usage and contemporary etymology

 In sports

-In sports, a "class act" would be an athlete who not only performs exceptionally well, but also exhibits a range of other admirable qualities, on and off the field.
+In sports, a "class act" would be an athlete who not only performs exceptionally well, but also exhibits a range of other admirable qualities on and off the field.